SkylineCommunications/dataminer-docs/develop/devguide/Automation/UIBlockTypesOverview.md

 ## Time

-Allows you to define a newly created dialog box item as an item displaying a time value.
+Allows you to define an item displaying a time value.

 In the [ConfigOptions](xref:Skyline.DataMiner.Automation.UIBlockDefinition#Skyline_DataMiner_Automation_UIBlockDefinition_ConfigOptions), you can define the minimum and maximum time range.